arielbatoon09/arielbatoon09/README.md

 My name is Ariel Batoon a 21-year-old, an aspirant Full-stack developer from <strong>Cebu, Philippines.</strong>
 <br><br><strong>Student | Freelancer</strong>
 <br>A Freelancer who is helping different sizes of business or organization by providing quality solution.
 In addition, a third-year college student studying BS in Information Technology.
-<br>I specialize in creating websites for small to medium and large size businesses.
+<br><br>I specialize in creating websites for small to medium and large size businesses.
 I am here to help you make your brand store professional with the latest web design and UI techniques, to bring your business at the top of the industry.
-<br>In my spare time, I enjoy learning new things and exploring with technology.
+<br><br>In my spare time, I enjoy learning new things and exploring with technology.
 I constantly have to remind myself to keep inspiring myself to go above and beyond.